- Slaying the Leviathan: Containerized Execution of Test Automation-part 1

 After you’ve installed the necessary prerequisites, go ahead and pull down the suite from GitHub.
 Navigate to the directory in the terminal where you want this framework to reside and run the command: ‘git clone https://github.com/jerren1122/docker_web_repo.git‘

 If the command executes correctly, you should now have the docker_web_repo pulled down onto your local machine.
+In order for the later functionality to work I would ensure that the root folder of the framework has the name sample_cucumber.

 Before we start with Docker, it’s important to understand how the framework functions when running locally.
 Completing the following steps provides a level of insight into the steps/components necessary for the framework to run.